danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 By default **everything** that goes FROM and TO Krita Plugin is **NOT encrypted**.

-### If you need/want Encryption - I made this small change to this plugin version https://github.com/Interpause/auto-sd-krita/issues/32#issuecomment-1301615542 (follow instruction there)
+### If you need/want Encryption - follow instruction in `Krita-StableDiffusionUI.ipynb` file, look Encryption note there.

-Using this(above) make prompts and images encrypted, on Collab you just need to replace one file and create text file with *your_encryption_key* as text, mentioned in instruction.
+(remember to update your local Krita Plugin to version from current auto-sd-krita)

 ___